 When you run a model, output data is created for each process in the model (unless the process only modifies the input).
 Some of the data created is of no use after the model is run since it was only created to connect to another process that creates new output.
 Such data is called intermediate data.
 When a model tool is run from the Geoprocessing pane, all intermediate output data is automatically deleted when the tool completes, except datasets from model output parameters.

 You can use the in_memory workspace as a location for intermediate data in your model.
-If you plan to share the model with others, or use the model on a different system, all intermediate data should use an in_memory output path, or use inline variable substitution to a workspace environment path to ensure that the output directory exists for intermediate data that is created.
-For example, an intermediate output feature class should use a path like %scratchgdb%\intermediateBuffers.
+If you plan to share the model, or use the model on a different system, all intermediate data should use an in_memory output path, or use inline variable substitution to a workspace environment path to ensure that the output directory exists for intermediate data that is created.
+For example, an intermediate output feature class should use a path such as %scratchgdb%\intermediateBuffers.

 Variables and tool parameters